Learning Center March 24, 2020 Updated Date: November 14, 2024

 What is enterprise risk management (ERM)?

 Enterprise risk management (ERM) is the process of identifying and understanding the risks that threaten standard business operations.
-This ongoing process involves risk professionals and company culture to establish corporate governance and cyber enterprise risk management policies that protect the business.
+This ongoing process engages risk professionals and company culture to establish corporate governance and cyber enterprise risk management policies that protect the business.
 Examples of direct risks include natural disasters affecting assets, while compliance risks or legal risks may stem from unmet regulatory requirements.

 In order to manage risk successfully, you must have a complete understanding of everything happening across your organization and any external factors that may impact it.
+This includes evaluating your security posture to check the organization is equipped to address evolving cybersecurity threats and mitigate the likelihood of a cyber incident.
+Incorporating risk tolerances into this evaluation allows organizations to prioritize resources effectively and respond within acceptable thresholds.

 Why is cybersecurity important to enterprise risk management?

-It’s important to know that cybersecurity is a problem that will never be solved, but rather, a risk to be managed.
+It’s important to know that cybersecurity is a problem that will never be eliminated, but rather, a risk to be managed.
 In the digital age, cyber risk has become an issue for the entire business, not just the tech or IT department.

 Leadership and Ownership